SUCCEED

 Overview

 Staff member Ismael Torres mentors a beginning apprentice in fall 2006.
-The SUCCEED Apprenticeship Program (SAP) seeks to develop and evaluate activities and support mechanisms that move students from an excitement for computational science and information technology (IT) to having experience and developing expertise.
+The SUCCEED Apprenticeship Program seeks to develop and evaluate activities and support mechanisms that move students from an excitement for computational science and information technology (IT) to having experience and developing expertise.
 Students learn one or more areas of computational science and associated use of technologies, techniques, and tools of IT, within the context of STEM.

 The program has made significant progress in developing and evaluating a methodology for bridging this excitement-expertise gap for upper-middle and high school students.